 How to Encourage a Mother Dog To Feed Her Puppies

 Some first-time puppy mothers aren't sure what to do with the tiny, squirming bundles they're presented with after whelping.
 This may be the result of inexperience or something more serious, such as a calcium deficiency.
 Sometimes, a dog who has had a cesarean section will need help to begin nursing.
 She may be sore from surgery or groggy from anesthesia.
 In most of these cases, a bit of encouragement is all that's needed to spark her maternal instinct.
+You should also consider where your brand new dog family is located in your home.
+If the mother dog is attached to her owners, it might make sense to relocate the family to be closer to her human companions.
+This can encourage her to stay with the puppies instead of leaving the whelping box to search for (and be near to) her owners.
+They'll stay warm, and it will help stimulate her maternal instincts as well.

 An inexperienced mother dog must first learn to care for her pups.
 This will help stimulate the production of colostrum, the milk a mother dog produces the first few days after whelping.
 As puppies are born, most mother dogs instinctively lick and clean them.
 She will continue to do this for the first weeks of their life.
-If your mother dog doesn't show interest in licking her puppies after they're born, rub a small amount of baby food from a jar of chicken or turkey, yogurt or peanut butter on the puppy's back.
+If your mother dog doesn't show interest in licking her puppies after they're born, rub a small amount of baby food from a jar of chicken or turkey, yogurt, or peanut butter on the puppy's back.
 Just use enough so the mother dog gets the scent and taste.
 Once she begins to lick the puppy, place it at a nipple to nurse.
 You may need to do this several times with each puppy.

 Some mother dogs who actively reject their puppies are suffering from a calcium deficiency.
 Mother dogs need extra feedings of high-quality food after giving birth and, frequently, additional calcium.
 Insufficient calcium can cause eclampsia, or milk fever in the mother dog.
 She will appear restless or anxious and may pace.
 Her temperature will rise.
 This condition requires immediate veterinary attention.
 Your vet may administer intravenous calcium, which reverses the condition.
 Mother dogs with eclampsia usually can return to nursing after several hours but, in severe cases, nursing must be stopped for longer.
 Consult with your vet for instructions.